shidel/PGME/README.md

 [PGME on GitHub](https://github.com/shidel/PGME)

-All language translations, fonts, themes, keyboard profiles and the similar files are kept and maintained at
+All language translations, fonts, themes, keyboard profiles and any similar files are kept and maintained at

 the [FreeDOS Translation Project](https://github.com/shidel/fd-nls/tree/master/pgme)